mikefactorial/SqlVirtualEntityDataProvider/README.md

 <!-- /wp:image -->

 <!-- wp:list -->
-<ul><li>Click on Products or Product Categories from the Left Menu to see the Products and Categories stored in Azure SQL.<ul><li>NOTE: If you get an error at this point read on for configuring your Azure SQL Firewall to allow connections from CDS.</li></ul></li></ul>
+<ul><li>Click on Products or Product Categories from the Left Menu to see the Products and Categories stored in Azure SQL.<ul><li>NOTE: If you get an error at this point it could be related to your Azure SQL Firewall and as such you may need to allow specific IPs through.</li></ul></li></ul>
 <!-- /wp:list -->